 Choose Accent Pieces That Double as Storage

-Incorporates stylish storage solutions as part of the desgn.
+This stunning living room incorporates stylish storage solutions as part of the design.
 There's a magazine rack between the two club chairs to minimize a large pileup on the coffee table, a ladder leaning against the wall to drape throw blankets, and a media console with shelves for anything that should be tucked away.
 Each storage solution also happens to be a stylish accent piece.

 Add a Wall of Bookshelves